SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 For more detailed information, refer to the [MAAS documentation](https://maas.io/docs) and the [MAAS glossary](https://maas.io/docs/reference-maas-glossary) for explanations on IP ranges and allocation modes.

-## Error: The server connection failed with the error “Bad Gateway”
+## Connection fails on "Bad Gateway”

 **Problem:**
 The MAAS UI was accessible until the network configuration was changed, putting it in its own network without an external DHCP.
 Now, the user gets an error: "Bad Gateway".